 - 2013 marked the 15th anniversary of DNA Genotek and it’s been an amazing 15 years.
 From the initial creation of a powerful chemistry that could stabilize DNA from saliva to our latest products that stabilize new sample types like blood components, our goal is to continue to create products and services that will allow our customers to enable significant worldwide health improvements.
 I want to thank our employees for their commitment to the company and for their outstanding support of our customers.
 I also want to thank our customers for everything they do to advance and improve global health care.
 I celebrate your achievements and wish you much continued success.

 That brings my top 10 list to a close for another year.
 As always, I welcome your feedback.
-Did I miss something that you think should be on the list?
-Leave a comment and let me know.
 Happy New Year and best wishes for a successful 2014.